The End of Days Will Bring Great Tribulation, But Great Victory Too!

 Matthew 24:3, 12 …“what will be the sign of your coming and of the end of the age?” … “Because of the increase of wickedness, the love of most will grow cold…”

-• Jesus plainly told His disciples that at the end of the age the love of most would grow cold.
+• Jesus plainly told His disciples that at the end of the age — at the end of the world as we know it leading up to Christ's second coming — the love of most would grow cold.
 I take that as a stark warning to all believers living in the latter times of the Church Age that we need to take heed to our walk with the Lord and keep it fresh and vibrant.

 1 Timothy 4:1, ESV Now the Spirit expressly says that in later times some will depart from the faith by devoting themselves to deceitful spirits and teachings of demons.